 Cheap drinks, fun, young travelers, and beautiful, warm nights, Cambodia is one of the best places in the world to have a night on the town.
 Siem Reap may be a relatively small city, but it still has a nightlife scene that’s raved about by visitors from all over the world.
 Pub Street, as well as its surrounding streets, is easily the best part of Siem Reap for nightlife.
 Here are a few of the best bars to drink and dance your night away.

-- Angkor What? – Pub Street’s first bar, Angkor What? is more than just a hotspot for pun lovers.
-Travelers are invited to leave their mark via graffiti lining the bar’s walls, and it is usually one of the last on the street to close, so you can keep the party going all night long.
-With three stories, including a rooftop bar, you’ll find one that’s just your speed at Angkor What?.
+Pub Street’s first bar, The Angkor What?
+Bar is more than just a hotspot for pun lovers.
+Travelers are invited to leave their mark via graffiti lining the bar’s walls, and it is usually one of the last on the street to close so you can keep the party going all night long.
+With three stories, including a rooftop bar, you’ll find one that’s just your speed at The Angkor What?
+Bar.

-- Xbar – This bar with an open air rooftop is known for its open mic jam sessions every Wednesday, although on other nights of the week, you’ll find live DJs and bands and some of the best views in town.
+X-Bar has an open-air rooftop and is known for its open mic jam sessions every Wednesday.
+On other nights of the week, you’ll find live DJs and bands and some of the best views in town!

-- YOLO Bar – Many of Pub Street’s patrons live and breathe the “you only live once” philosophy, so this bar is aptly named.
-Located in an alley way just off of Pub Street, YOLO Bar provides hammocks for guests to relax in while sipping $2 mixed drinks.
+Many of Pub Street’s patrons live and breathe the “you only live once” philosophy, so this bar is aptly named.
+Located in an alleyway just off of Pub Street, YOLO Bar provides hammocks for guests to relax in while sipping $2 mixed drinks.

 Other Highlights of Pub Street